 You need about 6 ounces, or 3 servings of quality protein daily.
 Try to limit your red meat consumption to about three servings per week if possible

 Fruits do contain sugar, but far less sugar than breads and pastas.
-This is why they make the cut in terms of qualifying for the Paleo diet.
-If you can get creative with adding more fruit into your diet, you won’t run out of sweet things to munch on when cravings kick in
+This is why they make the cut in terms of qualifying for the Paleo meal plan.
+If you can get creative with adding more fruit into your diet, you won’t run out of sweet things to munch on when cravings kick in.

-While fruit does, indeed, fall in the Paleo category as far as being nature-made, its sugar content creates kind of a gray area.
+While fruit does fall in the Paleo category as far as being nature-made, its sugar content creates kind of a gray area.
 The natural sugars that occur in fruits are still sugars and your body treats them as such.
-If you’re switching to Paleo in hopes of losing weight, you’ll want to limit your consumption of fruit and concentrate more on veggie intake.
+If you’re switching to a Paleo diet plan in hopes of losing weight, you’ll want to limit your consumption of fruit and concentrate more on veggie intake.
 If you’re following a specific Paleo plan, such as Autoimmune Paleo or Whole 30, just know the rules before you stock up in the produce aisle.

 How much fruit do you need?